IBM/blockchainbean2/README.md

 To try the supply chain network API - go here: http://blockchainbeans2.mybluemix.net/
-- To view all of the data that is currently in the world state (the database that each peer holds) go to /explorer and then go down the page until you see `QueryController`.
-Click on `GET/ query/queryAll`.
+- To view all of the data that is currently in the world state (the database that each peer holds) go to /explorer and then go down the page until you see `WorldStateController`.
+Click on `GET/ worldstate/queryAll`.
 Then click on `Try it out` and then `Execute`.
 You should see something like the image below:

 <br>